 ||Nanomaterial Product Safety

-Resolved: Shareholders request that the Board publish a report to shareholders on Colgate-Palmolive's policies on nanomaterial product safety, at reasonable expense and omitting proprietary information, by November 1, 2008.
-This report should identify Colgate-Palmolive product categories that currently contain nanomaterials, and discuss any new initiatives or actions, aside from regulatory compliance, that management is taking to respond to this public policy challenge.
+Resolved: Shareholders request that the Board publish a report to shareholders on McDonald’s policies on the use of nanomaterials in its products and packaging, at reasonable expense and omitting proprietary information, by October 1, 2009.
+This report should discuss any new initiatives or actions, aside from regulatory compliance, that management is taking to reduce or eliminate potential human health or environmental impacts.